emilymcdaniel/School_District_Analysis/README.md

 Math scores, however, show great differences between top and bottom performers.
 For the top 5 schools, over 90% are passing math with average of ~83%.
 The bottom 5 schools show over 1/3rd of students failing, and the average math scores are in the mid to upper 70s.

-- How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 - How does replacing the ninth-grade scores affect the following:
   - Scores by school spending
   - Scores by school size
   - Scores by school type

 ## An Exercise in Excluding Ninth Graders' Data
 In this exercise, we ran a comparison without 9th graders' scores from Thomas High School's data to investigate their impact on overall performance.
 The following shows significant changes in the school's profile and its student's success.